stratosnet/sds/README.md

     get <sdm://account/filehash> [saveAs]
     ```

 This is a quick way for users to upload/download their files.
-Resource node can go offline at any time without being punished.
+Resource node can go offline at any time without being
+punished.
 On the other hand, since the resource node is not activated, users will not receive mining rewards(`utros`).

-#### Activating the Resource Node by Staking
+#### Activating the Resource Node by Deposit

-You can activate your resource node by staking an amount of tokens.
+You can activate your resource node by deposit an amount of tokens.
 After it is activated successfully,
 your resource node starts to receive tasks from meta nodes and thus gaining mining rewards automatically.

 Use this command in the `ppd terminal` command-line terminal:

 ```bash
 activate <amount> <fee> [gas]
 ```

-> `amount` is the amount of tokens you want to stake.
+> `amount` is the amount of tokens you want to deposit.
 1stos = 10^9gwei = 10^18wei.
 >
 > `fee` is the amount of tokens to pay as a fee for the activation transaction.
-10000wei would work. it will use default value if not provide.
+10000wei would work. it will use default
+> value if not provide.
 >
 > `gas` is the amount of gas to pay for the transaction.
-1000000 would be a safe number. it will use default value if not provide.
+1000000 would be a safe number. it will use default value if
+> not provide.

 ## What to Do With a Running Resource Node?